All About Bandage or Therapeutic Contact Lens »

 The word “therapeutic” is derived from the Greek word “therapeuein”, which means to take care of or to heal.
 It is not a separate category of contact lens because almost all lenses can be used for therapeutic purposes.

-Ideal Therapeutic Contact lenses
+Ideal Therapeutic Contact lens

-The aims of therapeutic bandage contact lens wear
+The aims of bandage therapeutic contact lens wear

 The major goal of bandage contact lens wear is to accelerate wound healing purposes.
 Although there is vision improvement with the integrity of the ocular surface, it is the secondary aim of the therapeutic contact lens.